brianyates/groupme-favorites-counter/README.md

 # GroupMe Favorites Counter

-This script requires Node.js version 7.6 or higher.
+This project is a basic script written in Node.js which can be used to count the number of favorites received by each user in a GroupMe chat over a pretermined period of time.
+It requires Node.js version 7.6 or higher.
+Follow the steps below to install and run the script.

 ### Step 1 - Clone the repository, then change into the directory
 ```